The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 if you are malnourished.

-FDA pregnancy category C. It is not known whether tolbutamide will harm an unborn baby.
+It is not known whether Orinase will harm an unborn baby.
 Similar diabetes medications have caused severe hypoglycemia in newborn babies whose mothers had used the medication near the time of delivery.
-Tell your doctor if you are pregnant or plan to become pregnant while using tolbutamide.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

-It is not known whether tolbutamide passes into breast milk or if it could be harmful to a nursing baby.
-You should not breast-feed while you are taking tolbutamide.
+It is not known whether Orinase passes into breast milk or if it could be harmful to a nursing baby.
+You should not breast-feed while you are taking this medicine.

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Follow your doctor's instructions about how often to take tolbutamide, and whether or not you should take it with food.
+Follow your doctor's instructions about how often to take Orinase, and whether or not you should take it with food.

 Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.